FAIRmat-NFDI/nomad-distro-template/README.md

     cd nomad-distro-template
     ```

-3. Change the images in the `docker-compose.yaml` and `configs/nomad.yaml`
-   The images should be created after the initalization of your repository.
-Look under packages.
-   In the `docker-compose.yaml`, change the URL wherever there is `image: ghcr.io/fairmat-nfdi/nomad-distro-template:main` to where your image is found.
-The same goes for the jupyter-image.

-4. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)
+3. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)

     ```sh
     sudo chown -R 1000 .volumes